kamranahmedse/developer-roadmap/src/data/roadmaps/engineering-manager/content/stakeholder-management@34uOnta7dKOyZL0et_RC8.md

 # Stakeholder management

-An Engineering Manager plays a significant role in stakeholder management during organizational changes.
-Their responsibilities include conveying information about changes to both internal and external stakeholders and managing their concerns.
-They face challenges like resistance to change, so they must have strong communication and persuasion skills.
-An Engineering Manager must also understand stakeholders' positions to address their needs appropriately and ensure overall satisfaction with the implemented changes.
-Negotiation skills, diplomacy, and the ability to navigate complex relationships are critical for success in stakeholder management.
+An Engineering Manager plays a critical role in stakeholder management during organizational change.
+They act as the link between the technical team and all other stakeholders (e.g., customer, management, or other teams).
+Their main responsibilities include communicating effectively about the impact of the proposed changes on the product delivery, ensuring that the stakeholders are on the same page about it.

+The challenge here is that stakeholders may have different perspectives and respond differently to the change.
+To handle this, the Engineering Manager needs to have good negotiation skills and the ability to manage conflicts.
+They must present information in a way that maintains stakeholder buy-in throughout the process.

+In essence, successful stakeholder management requires clear communication, empathy, and understanding of different stakeholder's needs.
+This ensures a smoother transition with minimal disruptions to the engineering workflow.